nikanikachan/Proof_of_Authority_Blockchain/README.md

 ```
 ***Important: Type your password even if you don't see a prompt.
 After typing it in, you should see an "unlocked" line in the screen.

-In the above lines, we are unlocking our address, and mining for blocks. the rpc flag allows us to connect this node with python. the nodiscover flag prevents the node from getting stuck "looking for peers".
-Take note of the "enode" section, you will need it for node 2.
+In the above lines, we are unlocking our address, and mining. the rpc flag allows us to connect this node with python. the nodiscover flag prevents the node from getting stuck "looking for peers".
+Take note of the "enode" section for node 1, you will need it for node 2.

 ```
     // Node 2 start mining